© 2023 CyberNews- Latest tech news,

 Below are the most common signs that your iPhone or iPad has a virus:

 • Overheating.
-Some malware is designed to use your device for mining cryptocurrency, clicking on ads, or performing other intensive tasks in the background.
+Some malware is designed to use your device to click on ads or perform other intensive tasks in the background.
 This causes overheating of your device, as it is being used non-stop.

 • Quick battery drain.
 Same as overheating, some malicious apps that are using your phone’s resources to do ugly things will drain the battery a lot more quickly than usual.